-3.1 Continental scale and significance in the Crown of the Continent represents one of the most strategically important regions in maintaining ecological connectivity in North American (Pither et al. 2023).
-The Crown of the Continent currently safeguards the greatest diversity of ungulate and carnivore species in North America and is recognized to be of global conservation significance (Laliberte and Ripple 2004; Dirzo et al. 2014; Wolf and Ripple 2017).
+3.1 Continental scale and significance in the Crown of the Continent

+The RTR:BC project area is located in the southern Canadian Rockies, also known as the northwest portion of the Crown of the Continent Ecosystem.
+The Crown of the Continent Ecosystem sits atop the Continental Divide in the transboundary region of the Rocky Mountains.
+Because of its geographic position, this Canada-US transborder region represents one of the most strategically important regions in maintaining ecological connectivity in North American (Pither et al. 2023).
+The Crown of the Continent (Crown) currently safeguards the greatest diversity of ungulate and carnivore species in North America and is recognized to be of global conservation significance (Laliberte and Ripple 2004; Dirzo et al. 2014; Wolf and Ripple 2017).